DevExpress/devextreme-documentation/concepts/70 Data Binding/51 Data Source Examples/9 Note On Same-Origin Policy.md

 To consume a web service from JavaScript, the web service has to support the <a href="http://www.w3.org/TR/cors/" target="_blank">Cross-Origin Resource Sharing</a> feature, also known as **CORS**.

 For read-only access, instead of CORS, a web service may support the JSONP (JSON with padding) technique.
 Built-in DevExtreme, Data Store classes support JSONP.
-For example, to connect to an OData service with JSONP support, use the **jsonp** configuration option.
+For example, to connect to an OData service with JSONP support, use the **jsonp** configuration property.

     <!--JavaScript-->
     var store = new DevExpress.data.ODataStore({